 - Our civil practice ensures housing and income stability through homelessness prevention with social services agencies and medical-legal partnerships with Vet Centers and community health clinics.

-- VAP’s veterans law practice focuses on VA Character of Discharge determinations, disability claims related to mental health, and Department of Defense discharge upgrade applications for veterans with less-than-honorable discharges.
+- VAP’s VA practice focuses on Character of Discharge determinations, disability claims related to mental health, disputing overpayments, and setting up apportionment.

 The common thread throughout our advocacy is that we fight for individuals who are living with mental health challenges.
 Our services provide access to health care and benefits, prevent incarceration and recidivism, keep veterans and their families in their homes, and empower veterans by removing barriers to success.